How to Address Fans’ Questions on Social Media

 Widespread Questions

-If multiple social comments contain similar questions or concerns, it is in your best interest to publicly post on your social accounts either the resolution or an announcement that the issue is being investigated (you might want to use a Quote Tweet on Twitter or share the post on Facebook to highlight the issue being addressed).
-This will communicate to all of your followers that their concerns have been noted, and prevents you from needing to follow up individually.
+If multiple social comments contain similar questions or concerns, it’s typically in your best interest to publicly post a statement directly on your feed, detailing either the resolution or an announcement that the issue is being investigated.
+This will communicate to all of your followers that their concerns have been noted, and prevents you from needing to follow up individually with large numbers of customers.

 Dissatisfied Customer Questions